-Join Dr Megan O’Neill as she discusses her role in the stop and search journey in Scotland and explores how researchers can actually change our daily lives.
+Dr Megan O’Neill as she discussed her role in the stop and search journey in Scotland and explores how researchers can actually change our daily lives.

 A blogpost discussing the topics covered at this event and written by Kirsteen is now available at the Bright Green Scotland website.

 In the brutality of the recession we have an opportunity to redesign our society for the better.
 In order to do so however, we must recognise the causes of the recession rooted in law and in our relations with each other, which are often shaped by law.
 Only then might we stop fuelling economic inequality and invest in a fairer and more sustainable future.
 This talk by Kirsteen Shields from the School of Law at the University of Dundee, offered a beginners guide to public power and how any individual may influence it.

 Our audience really enjoyed this thought provoking talk from Andrea Ross, Professor of Environmental law at the University of Dundee.